adminlinzi/mylearninglab/README.md

 # mylearninglab
-this is my github learning lab please view the https://lab.github.com/ learn more
+this is my github learning lab\n please view the https://lab.github.com learn more